Unpacking Overwhelm: 4 Tips That Can Help Kids Process the News

 Available for Interviews: Nadine Levitt

-Nadine Levitt is an education advocate, speaker, and the CEO & Founder of WURRLYedu, an educational technology platform.
-Nadine specializes in the social-emotional curriculum (SEL), and she is also the author of the children’s book, My Mama Says Inside Me Lives a Village.
+Nadine Levitt is an education advocate, speaker, and the CEO and founder of WURRLYedu, an educational technology platform, and Inspired Educ8ion, a company whose mission is to investigate how educational programs and initiatives can unleash the limitless potential of students, teachers, and school leaders.
+Nadine specializes in the social-emotional curriculum (SEL), and she is also the author of the children’s book My Mama Says Inside Me Lives a Village.

 Helping Kids to Process the News / Manage Emotions:

-• There has been a lot of overwhelming news lately—whether it be the war in Ukraine, social justice issues, examples of cruelty or dehumanization, increased crime, etc.
+• We often see and hear about a lot of overwhelming news—whether it be the war in the Middle East, mass shootings, social justice issues, examples of cruelty or dehumanization, increased crime, etc.

 Continue reading “Unpacking Overwhelm: 4 Tips That Can Help Kids Process the News”